Ovid/codegen-protection/README.md

     generating a lot of code and an error occurs and you'd like to see the name in the error.

-- `perltidy`
+- `tidy`

-    If true, will attempt to run [Perl::Tidy](https://metacpan.org/pod/Perl::Tidy) on the code between the start and end markers.
-If the value of perltidy is the number 1 (one), then a generic pass of [Perl::Tidy](https://metacpan.org/pod/Perl::Tidy) will be done on the code.
+    If true, will attempt to tidy the `protected_code` block (the rest of the code is ignored).
+For Perl, if the value of perltidy is the number 1 (one), then a generic pass of [Perl::Tidy](https://metacpan.org/pod/Perl::Tidy) will be done on the code.
 If the value is true and anything _other_ than one, this is assumed to be the path to a `.perltidyrc` file and that will be used to tidy the code (or `croak()` if the `.perltidyrc` file cannot be found).

 - `overwrite`